 Gaining access to landlocked property

-Most landlocked property owners first attempt to speak with the neighbor to see if they're willing to provide an access easement.
+Most landlocked property owners first attempt to speak with the neighbor to see whether they're willing to provide an access easement.
 This may require negotiations and compensation to the neighbor, but that's not always the case.
-If a mutual agreement is made, both parties enter into an easement agreement, which adds the access rights to the deed of both properties.
+If a mutual agreement is made, both parties enter into an easement agreement, which adds the access rights to the deeds of both properties.

 Other ways to gain access